-I am an independent campaigns and communications professional with over fifteen years’ campaigning experience across various issues including climate change, renewable energy, forests, young people, marine and fisheries, toxic chemicals, forests and sustainable tourism.
+I am a strategist, campaigner, writer and storyteller with over twenty years’ experience across various issues including climate change, renewable energy, forests, young people, marine and fisheries, toxic chemicals, forests and sustainable tourism.

 Since 2011, through The Change Co., I have been offering a range of consultancy services in support of campaigns and communications for social and environmental change, as well as developing online content, stories and editorial.

 I work both independently and with a number of collaborators depending on the needs and demands of the project at hand.

 I am based in Montpelier in Bristol – gateway to the west country!
-When not campaigning, I like to cycle, walk, surf, spend time in Nature, take photographs and play guitar.
-I also work occasionally as a Nature-based rites of passage guide and am a director of Pale Blue Dot, a Community Interest Company in Bristol that supports leadership in sustainability.
+When not campaigning, I like to cycle, walk and spend time in Nature, take photographs and play guitar.
+I also work occasionally as a Nature-based rites of passage guide and mentor.

 Before I became involved in environmental and social campaigning, I worked in television documentaries for almost ten years learning something about visual storytelling - which is important in a good campaign.

 On the qualifications front I hold Bachelor’s degrees in History and Psychology, and a Master’s degree in Global Environmental Change & Policy as well as a Postgraduate Diploma in Psychotherapeutic Studies.